Elliot Watt: Salford City

 On 27 June 2022, it was announced that he would sign for fellow League Two side Salford City, signing a two-year contract.
 Along with teammate Ibou Touray, Watt was named in the EFL League Two Team of the Season for the 2022–23 season.

 Burton Albion

-On 12 June 2024, Burton Albion announced that they had agreed terms to sign Watt following the expiry of his contract at Salford.
+On 12 June 2024, English EFL League One club Burton Albion announced that they had agreed terms to sign Watt following the expiry of his contract at Salford.

+St Johnstone loan

 On 30 January 2025, Watt joined Scottish Premiership side St Johnstone on loan for the remainder of the season.

 Motherwell

-On 26 June 2025, Watt terminated his contract with Burton Albion by mutual consent, allowing him to join Scottish Premiership side Motherwell on an initial two-year deal.
+On 26 June 2025, Watt terminated his contract with Burton Albion by mutual consent.
+That allowed Watt to join his second Scottish Premiership club, Motherwell, on an initial two-year deal.
+His form during the first half of the season attracted interest from Rangers during the January transfer window.

+Samsunspor

+On 18 July 2026, Watt joined Süper Lig club Samsunspor on a four-year contract for an undisclosed fee.

 International career

-While aged 18, Watt was selected by head coach Scot Gemmill to the Scotland U21 squad for the 2018 Toulon Tournament.
+Aged 18, Watt was selected by head coach Scot Gemmill to the Scotland U21 squad for the 2018 Toulon Tournament.
 The team lost to Turkey in a penalty shoot-out and finished fourth.